MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-plan-workspace.md

 ---
-title: Protect resources that report to a workspace
+title: Protect resources that report to a Log Analytics workspace
 description: Learn how to enable the Defender for Cloud plans that are available on workspaces to protect the resources that report to that workspace. ms.topic: install-set-up-deploy ms.date: 09/15/2024
 ---

-# Protect resources that report to a workspace
+# Protect resources that report to a Log Analytics workspace

-Defender for Cloud utilizes workspaces to collect and analyze data from your connected resources.
-To protect your resources, you can enable specific Defender for Cloud plans on both the subscription level or on specific workspaces that have resources that report to that workspace.
+Defender for Cloud utilizes Log Analytics workspaces, both default and custom, to collect and analyze data from your connected resources.
+To protect your resources, you can enable specific Defender for Cloud plans on both the subscription level or on specific workspaces that have resources that report to that Log Analytics workspace.

-The available plans that you can enable on a workspace level are:
+The available plans that you can enable on a Log Analytics workspace level are:

 - [Foundational CSPM](concept-cloud-security-posture-management.md) (enabled by default and non-configurable)
 - [Defender for Servers](plan-defender-for-servers.md)